|Oracle® Database Client Installation Guide

 Chapter 3 describes how to use the Oracle Universal Installer (OUI) GUI to install Oracle Database Client.

-Appendix B describes how to perform a silent or noninteractive installation using response files.
+Appendix B describes how to perform a silent installation using response files.

 "Installing and Using Oracle Components in Different Languages" describes how to install and use Oracle components in different languages.